 At the First Japan-Brazil Trade Investment Promotion Committee and Industrial Cooperation Joint Committee in October 2013, it was determined that the expiration date of the overseas technology transfer agreement would be eliminated, and that a license for know-hows such as operation technology would also be the target.
 As well, regarding the transfer pricing regulation, a request for clarifying the tax rate calculation criterion for each product was made, and it was decided that a special discussion would be held for each task.
-Later, also at the second committee in September 2014 and at the interim meeting of the Japan-Brazil Trade Investment Promotion Committee and Industrial Cooperation Joint Committee in February 2016, Japan made a request to improve the system operation with respect to the overseas technology transfer agreement, and two countries would continue the rule, the registration certificate includes descriptions such as "INPI does not examine the contract in terms of Accounting Act, Tax Law, and Foreign Capital Law," "Declared contract price," and "Declared contract period."
-The article also suggests that the contracting parties can freely determine the contract price (royalty rate) and the contract period.
-On the other hand, even in the above rule and guidelines, it has not been clarified regarding the license contract of know-hows and that the government does not intervene in the contract between the parties.
+Later, also at the second committee in September 2014 and at the interim meeting of the Japan-Brazil Trade Investment Promotion Committee and Industrial Cooperation Joint Committee in February 2016, Japan made a request to improve the system operation with respect to the overseas technology transfer agreement, and two countries would continue the discussion.

+In April 2017, the INPI issued and enforced the INPI Rule 70/2017 for simplifying the registration of license contract etc. (enforced on July 1, 2017).
+Right after enforcing the rule, the INPI further issued Resolution 199/2017, which includes guidelines related to the registration procedure.
+According to the Article 13 of the rule, the registration certificate includes descriptions such as "INPI does not examine the contract in terms of Accounting Act, Tax Law, and Foreign Capital Law," "Declared contract price," and "Declared contract period."
+The article also suggested that the contracting parties can freely determine the contract price (royalty rate) and the contract period.
+On the other hand, even in the above rule and guidelines, it has not been clarified regarding the license contract of knowhows and that the government does not intervene in the contract between the parties.
+In the new deliberation for simplification of the registration procedure announced in December 2022, it was emphasized that the INPI does not have the authority to set a ceiling on the amount of royalties to be remitted abroad.
+While the ceiling had already been abolished for remittances among non-affiliated companies, all companies are no longer subject to the ceiling under the new regulation.